 Each of these questions led to a good paper.
 The authors had to collect information (often from personal or job experience or a friend in the business), build a spreadsheet, ask what-if questions and analyze the outcomes.
 They were successful because they had access to the data and enough knowledge of the activity to make sense of it.

 This is a common question and a common topic.
-Sometimes it works, sometimes it doesn't.
+Sometimes it works, but most of the time it doesn't.
 Much more than the cost of a mortgage is involved.
 The best papers start by imagining lifestyles and family structure and trying to quantify those in some sense before plugging in numbers.
+This New York Times article and calculator came along a little too late for earlier classes, but if it's still available you should pay attention if you're really thinking about this topic. www.nytimes.com/2014/05/22/upshot/five-questions-you-need-to-ask-yourself-before-buying-a-home.html

 There are lots of numbers on the sports pages.
 Students (mostly guys) really care about them.
 That's a good place to begin.
 But it's only a beginning.
 I've never seen a successful paper that tries to answer questions like "do the teams with the highest salaries win the most?" or "are superstars worth the big bucks?"
 I have seen a few good sports papers.
 If you want to try one you have to start with smaller questions.
 And you must be careful to find real data to think about.
 You can't use the paper just to sound off about your own firm opinions.